Norfolk and Suffolk-class lifeboat: History

 The design proved successful and was adopted by other lifeboat services in East Anglia including the Norfolk Shipwreck Association.
 The Suffolk Humane Society merged with the Royal National Lifeboat Institution (RNLI) in 1855 as did the Norfolk Shipwreck Association in 1857.

-The RNLI continued to build lifeboats to the Norfolk and Suffolk design and stationed them at other places on the east coast between the River Thames and the Humber.
+The RNLI continued to build lifeboats to the Norfolk and Suffolk design, and stationed them at other places on the east coast, between the River Thames and the Humber.

+The Norfolk and Suffolk-class lifeboat were usually of a larger size, typically being around 42 ft in length.
+The boat were non-self-righting, but usually had a broad beam for stability, typically 11–12 ft.
+However, some smaller Norfolk and Suffolk-class lifeboats, around 30–34 ft in length, were produced for closer inshore work, and are generally referred to as 'Surf-Boats'.

-The last Norfolk and Suffolk lifeboat was built in 1925 and was in use until 1953.
-The design evolved throughout this time, the last boats being built with petrol motors.
+The last Norfolk and Suffolk-class lifeboat was built in 1925 and was in use until 1953.
+The design evolved throughout this time, the last boats being built with petrol engines.

 Pulling & sailing lifeboats

 The Lowestoft lifeboat of 1807 was 40 ft long and 10 ft wide.
 It had wood and cork 'wales' or pads 15 in deep that projected up to 9 in from the sides.
 Empty 22 in casks along the inside of the sides with two more each at the front and back of the boat to give it buoyancy.
 An iron keel was fitted and a large volume of water ballast kept it lower in the water so that it cut through the waves instead of riding up and down over them.
 The water ballast was let in and out by plugs in the bottom to reduce the boat's weight when being launched and recovered from the beach.
 It had three masts, lug sails and 12 oars.

 Most of these features continued to be used in Norfolk and Suffolk lifeboats built during the next 85 years.
 The empty casks were replaced by detachable wood and canvas air cases along the sides and fixed air boxes in the bow and stern like Palmer-class lifeboats.
 The water ballast, up to 7 tons of it, was just left in the bottom of the boat so lifeboat crews worked in wet conditions.
 If too much water was taken on board, the excess drained out through gaps along the side.
 They were rigged with 2 lug sails.